 The primary outcome and most of the secondary outcomes of the trial are being assessed relative to the time of randomisation.
-This approach was chosen to ensure that all processes which would occur day-to-day in the ED-including the time taken to locate, dispense, prepare and administer the medication-were accounted for.
-In addition to these outcomes assessing the effectiveness of the trial intervention; the efficacy of the medications being used will also be determined.
+This approach was chosen to ensure that all processes which would occur day to day in the ED-including the time taken to locate and dispense the medication and negotiate with the young person to take the medication-were accounted for.
+In addition to these outcomes assessing the effectiveness of the trial intervention, the efficacy of the medications being used will also be determined in the secondary outcome assessments.